We Are Torabhaig

 CIRCA 1760The farmhouse at Torabhaig is built

 CIRCA 1820The Steading is Built Using Stone From The Castle

 2020Torabhaig Single Malt Scotch Whisky is Born

 On Making Whisky

-It’s early days for us.
+It’s early days for us yet.
 While we’ve been in full production since January 2017, our whiskies are still taking shape.
-For a start they are not even whisky yet, three years is the minimum time the spirit must spend in cask before it is Scotch Whisky, and even then most would tell you that it’s a lot longer before a good Single Malt comes of age.
-So we feel we would be getting ahead of ourselves to start making claims about the whisky we are making, instead we can tell you about our thoughts on making whisky.
+Three years is the minimum time that spirit must spend in cask before it is Scotch Whisky, and we’re not shy to say we’re phenomenally excited by the casks we’ve sampled so far and the first whiskies we’re releasing, but the journey to produce what will end up as Torabhaig 10 Year Old Single Malt for example has only just begun.
+Furthermore many would tell you that it’s a lot longer before a Single Malt truly comes of age.
+So we feel we would be getting ahead of ourselves to make too many definite claims about the whisky we are making and the whiskies to come, instead we can tell you about our thoughts on making whisky.

 Without haste is the simplest statement to introduce how we approach whisky-making.
 Time is indeed a theme that runs deep in the making of good Scotch.
 From mashing to fermenting to distilling, every single stage of making spirit is entirely time critical, and invariably not hurrying will give a better result.
 As a rule, you push things along at the expense of depth and complexity, faster is rarely better.

 Then comes maturing, which requires patience on a whole new level, but more on that subject later.
 Simply speaking, you can’t rush making good whisky.